Ylianst/MeshCentral/docs/docs/install/index.md

 ### Amazon Linux 2

-In this section, we will look at installing MeshCentral on Amazon AWS with “Amazon Linux 2”.
+In this section, we will look at installing MeshCentral on Amazon AWS with `Amazon Linux 2`.
 This is a low cost instance and a free tier is available so you can experiment or run a small instance of MeshCentral and it will work perfectly fine.

 #### Getting the AWS instance setup

-On AWS EC2, you can launch an instance and select “Amazon Linux 2”.
+On AWS EC2, you can launch an instance and select `Amazon Linux 2`.
 In this case, it’s the first option available.

 ![](images/2022-05-17-00-03-59.png)